Walking onto campus can feel like you’ve been initiated into a secret organisation full of made-up words and acronyms that sound like spells.

 Tutorial: Tutorials (sometimes called “discussions”) usually accompany lectures once a week, and are held in a smaller group.
 They’re a chance to work through difficult course material with the professor or a TA, ask further questions, or discuss readings.

 Lab: In science-oriented courses, labs offer practical experience that complement the course material.
 Work is usually done in small groups under the supervision of a TA.
-Although labs are usually done in an actual laboratory, you may have online versions this year depending on your course.
+Labs are usually done in an actual laboratory.
 Bring out your inner mad scientist (but use your powers for good).

 Other resources to know:

 AMS: Rhymes with hams.
 Just kidding, it’s an acronym.
 Please say all the letters individually.
-The Alma Mater Society acts as the student government and is responsible for providing services like the AMS Food Bank, managing student health plans, operating The Nest (see below), and more.
+The Alma Mater Society acts as the student government and is responsible for providing services like the AMS Food Bank, managing student health plans, operating The Nest, and more.

 ESA: Tragically not the European Space Agency, but our ESAs are pretty cool, too.
 Enrolment Services (or ES) Advisors can help you budget, apply for loans and bursaries, and answer questions about UBC’s regulations and processes.
 Get the contact info for your assigned ES Advisor in your SSC under Personal Info > UBC Contacts.

-UBC Rec: Whether you’re a regular Simone Biles or just beginning your fitness journey (and let’s be honest, we’re all just beginning compared to Simone), UBC Recreation has something for you!
-If you’re on campus, check out recreation.ubc.ca for updates on what’s open, or explore their Get Active at Home section for online fitness classes, tips, and more!
+UBC Rec: Whether you’re a regular Simone Biles or just beginning your fitness journey, UBC Recreation has something for you!
+Check out recreation.ubc.ca for things to know before you visit, or explore their Get Active at Home section for online fitness classes, tips, and more!